TechFusionHQ/tf_form/README.md

     }
 ```

-### 2. Add a TFTextField with validation types and controller
+### Add a `TFTextField` with validation types and controller
+`TFTextField` maintains the current state of the form field, so that updates
+and validation errors are visually reflected in the UI.

+A `TFForm` ancestor is required.
+The `TFForm` simply makes it easier to
+validate multiple fields at once.

 ```dart
     TFTextField(